 About Viv Martin

 There are some consistent themes running through my work.
 What I see often surprises me and it may take a few moments before I sort out where to focus.
 For example, I might be looking through a window and see not only what is on the other side, but what is behind me and reflected, maybe also what is between me and the window.
 If I am looking at a landscape I might see unexpected colours or find that my eyes follow the shadows and shapes so that I wonder what is hidden rather than what I can easily see.
-When I look at ancient historical sites I find I am thinking about the stories I’ve heard about it and the generations of people who have lived there and visited, including myself as a contemporary visitor.
+At ancient historical sites I find I am thinking about the stories I’ve heard about it and the generations of people who have lived there and visited, including myself as a contemporary visitor.

-I am concerned with embodying an idea or relationship between ideas from something I am looking at or thinking about.
 For me, art is about ideas that are understood and expressed visually.
 The images are the language.
 As in any other aspect of life, not everyone speaks or understands the same language, therefore any attempt at communication is complex.
 Although communication with an audience is important to me, I enjoy ambiguity and I recognise that different interpretations of my work are likely to be made.
 For me, success lies in attracting interest and retaining it for a while, engaging others through my art in contemplating visual ideas.

 I have become interested in the layering that reflects the development of a work and leaves a trail of evidence.
 Instead of covering previous stages I like to leave evidence of changes and additions, showing overlaps, relationships, references and reflections, recording a history of how the work was made and how it relates to a body of work.
 There is an undercurrent of intent, that seeds and sediments the work with evidence of my intentions in its making.
 This rich approach incorporates respect for materials and process in an evidence trail that demonstrates the uniqueness and authenticity in each work.